There’s probably a debate going on in your mind. Are LSAT prep courses worth it?

 A good alternative to taking a course

 If you decide not to take the course route, there are still many viable prep options that won’t cost you as much.
 First, you should check the available free LSAC study materials.
 It’s always great to draw from the source (especially if it’s free).

 You may also check the free resources offered by the Khan Academy.
-It has hundreds of practice questions available on the website as well as on their mobile app.
+It has hundreds of practice questions available on the website as well as on its mobile app.

 One more thing you can use to boost your score is to invest in LSAT prep books.
 You can get them online for as little as $30 per volume.
 They explain concepts and strategies and give you access to a couple of full-length online practice tests and hundreds of practice questions.
 That’s a good value for the money.

 Your ultimate decision will, of course, depend on your budget as well as other factors such as the amount of time you can devote to study.
 The best thing about these classes is that they give you a more structured approach to your studies.

 Sometimes it’s hard to motivate yourself to study all by yourself.
 By paying for the course, you put your “skin in the game” and you’re more inclined to follow through with your prep sessions.